Netvent/storyly-sdk/ios/README.md

      isDynamicSegmentationEnabled: Bool = false,
      dynamicSegmentationCallback: (StorylyDynamicSegmentationCallback? = nil)
 ```
-It is enough to set labels parameter to use label feature.
-All labels in SDK are case insensitive and trimmed.
+It is enough to set "segments" parameter to use label feature.
+All labels from SDK are case insensitive and trimmed.

 If you want to get information about what other parameters are please check Dynamic Label in [Advanced](#advanced) section.